Nipah virus spreads from animals to people and among humans

 How is it transmitted?

-, human infections are believed to have resulted from direct contact with sick pigs, including throat and nasal secretions or contaminated tissues, according to the US Centers for Disease Control and Prevention.
+In past outbreaks, human infections are believed to have resulted from direct contact with sick pigs, including throat and nasal secretions or contaminated tissues, according to the US Centers for Disease Control and Prevention.

 Eating fruits or fruit products (such as raw date palm juice) contaminated with urine or saliva from infected fruit bats is also believed to have caused human infections.

 Nipah virus can also spread directly from person to person, with family members or medical staff most at risk since transmission requires very close contact with the ill or deceased.

 Between four and 14 days may elapse between the infection and a patient’s first symptoms.
 However, a 45-day incubation period has been reported, according to WHO.

 Commonly, once infected, a person develops flu-like symptoms of fever, headaches, muscle pain, vomiting and sore throat.
 Sometimes, this is followed by dizziness, drowsiness, altered consciousness and signs of encephalitis.
 Some patients will develop severe respiratory problems, including pneumonia or acute respiratory distress that would require mechanical assistance to breathe.

 In the most severe cases, encephalitis and seizures will progress to coma within 24 to 48 hours.

 Scientists estimate the fatality rate at 40% to 75%, varying by outbreak.
 Most people who survive acute encephalitis brought on by Nipah virus make a full recovery, but some former patients report long-term neurologic conditions.
 About 20% of patients are left with seizure disorder and personality changes, while a small number relapse.